Gordon Collins (Brookside): Reception

 Geoffrey Phillips of the Evening Standard branded the character "Gordon the glum".
 In 1986, Eleanor Levy from Record Mirror profiled the Collins family and claimed "Gordon is the only sensible one among them", but added it was not "much fun" for Gordon having ginger hair.
-In 1989, Johnny Dee from the publication stated that a "memorable moment" for the character was "the original Gordon going into a pub for a pint of bitter beer."
-Of his recast, Dee opined that the Collins family were too preoccupied to even notice he looked different and only paid him attention when they discovered he is gay.
-In the 1996 book, "The Guinness Book of Classic British TV", Brookside was criticised for its portrayal of Gordon.
-It was noted that "the series had been more circumspect in the inclusion of a regular gay character: it was unfortunate that it was Gordon Collins, with his public school background, pandering somewhat to stereotyping."
+In 1989, Johnny Dee from the publication stated that a "memorable moment" for the character was "the original Gordon going into a pub for a pint of bitter beer".
+Of his recast, Dee opined that the Collins family were too preoccupied even to notice he looked different and paid him attention only when they discovered he is gay.
+In the 1996 book The Guinness Book of Classic British TV, Brookside was criticised for its portrayal of Gordon.
+It was noted that "the series had been more circumspect in the inclusion of a regular gay character: it was unfortunate that it was Gordon Collins, with his public school background, pandering somewhat to stereotyping".